 4 Ways to Effectively Revive a Prospect Who’s Gone Cold

 Salespeople are well compensated, not because of the easy aspects of their job, but because of the difficult ones.
-Of course, deals closed is the main metric by which salespeople are measured, but it’s the work that happens in between those deals that makes the job of a salesperson such a challenging one.
+Of course, deals closed is the main metric by which salespeople are measured, but it’s the work that happens in-between those deals that makes the job of a salesperson such a challenging one.

 Taking a deal from the prospecting through to the closing stage is no small task.
 There are thousands of pitfalls along the way, and even the most promising leads oftentimes don’t pan out in the end.
 In fact, when polled, salespeople often cite prospecting as the most difficult aspect of their job.

 So what happens when you’ve worked hard to get a prospect to engage with you, only to have them disappear or go cold after one (or multiple) discussions?
 Is there a way to get things back on track without writing the deal off as time wasted?
-While there are no guarantees, it can be possible to effectively revive a prospect who’s gone cold.
+While there are no guarantees, it is possible to effectively revive a prospect who’s gone cold.
 Here are four techniques you can try:

 1. Look for a different contact